God creates universe

 Date: 1445 B.C.

-At Mount Sinai God, with his own finger, writes the Ten Commandments.
+At Mount Sinai God writes the greatest set of laws mankind has, up to this point, ever received.
+They are the Ten Commandments.
 Moses also records other commands, instructions, and judgments from the Eternal.
 God's law eventually becomes the moral basis of many judicial systems around the world.

 Date: 1025 B.C.

 David is anointed, around the age of 15, as the human King of Israel by the prophet Samuel (1Samuel 16).
 He also receives God's Holy Spirit (verse 13).
 He does not assume the throne, however, until the age of 30.
-He becomes Israel's best King and the beginning of a royal line the throne of which Jesus inherits (Matthew 1:1, Luke 1:32, etc.).
+He will become Israel's greatest King and the beginning of a royal line the throne of which Jesus inherits (Matthew 1:1, Luke 1:32, etc.).

 Canonization of the Old Testament